Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 Aider may not have resolved such issues, and yet they may not be relevant to the acceptance testing.
-The SWE Bench acceptance testing just confirms that tests pass or fail in the same pattern as the "gold patch" developed by a human to solve the problem.
+The SWE Bench acceptance testing just confirms that tests pass or fail in the same pattern as the "gold patch" developed by a human to resolve the problem.
 Some tests may fail during acceptance testing, and that's ok as long as they failed for the gold